ibm-cloud-docs/vpc/lb-sg-integration.md

 | Protocol | Source type | Source | Value |
 |-----------|------|------|-------|
 | TCP| IP address | `Subnet CIDR or VPC security group` | `Listener port` |
 {: caption="Table 4.
-Configuration information for inbound rules for private load balancers" caption-side="top"}
+Configuration information for inbound rules for private load balancers" caption-side="bottom"}

 It is typical to limit the inbound rules for a private load balancer to your own workload.
 Ensure that you specify the source from a specific subnet CIDR, or a security group that the source devices belong to.
 Using a specific CIDR, or nested security group, is preferred; however, individual IP addresses also work.